royroque/crud_flask_postgres/README.md

-# This is clone/fork off simplinnovation github repo of his implemenation of:
+# This is clone/fork off simplinnovation github repo of his implementation of:
 # Basic CRUD: Flask & PostgreSQL

+# NOTE: this can be used for our rest api testing
 1. Clone this repo.
 2. start docker-compose from docker folder
     This will download the pre-configured postgresql db container with the lin_flask table created